2015 Copenhagen shootings: Krudttønden attack

 Swedish cartoonist Lars Vilks had been the subject of death threats from Islamic extremists in the wake of the controversy over his drawings of Muhammad in 2007.
 On 14 February 2015 at 15:00 CET, an event titled "Art, Blasphemy and Freedom of Expression" (Kunst, blasfemi og ytringsfrihed) took place at Krudttønden cultural centre at Østerfælled Torv in the Østerbro district of Copenhagen, the capital of Denmark.
 The debate, organized by the Lars Vilks Committee, was scheduled to include discussion on the attack in January against the French satirical weekly Charlie Hebdo.

 An armed man attempted to make his way into the cultural centre while avoiding the main entrance.
 After failing to do so, at 15:33 he encountered 55-year-old film director Finn Nørgaard, who tried to stop him, but he was shot and killed with a single round from a stolen M/95 rifle.
 Nørgaard was attending the event but was on his way to the backyard just for a moment when he faced the gunman.
 The attacker then fired 27 more rounds from the same weapon through the window of the cultural centre, wounding three police officers.
 Two of the injured officers were bodyguards belonging to the Danish Security and Intelligence Service.
 The three Danish police officers, along with two Swedish officers assigned to protect Vilks, returned fire and the attacker fled.
 At least 30 bullet holes were visible in the window of the centre.
 French Ambassador to Denmark François Zimeray, who was a keyspeaker at the event and close to the attacker, stated, "Intuitively I would say there were at least 50 gunshots, and the police here are saying 200."
 During the attack, the Ambassador threw himself on the ground and after a few moments succeeded to escape through a backdoor.
-He mentions these moments of terror in his book: J'ai vu partout le même visage (published in French and Danish), "I only needed a very short glimpse to know that I had to throw myself on the ground and also that what had just happenned in Paris was happening now in Copenhagen, all of us, in the middle of this chaotic room, would be killed immediately, exactly as the editors of Charlie a month earlier.
+He mentions these moments of terror in his book: J'ai vu partout le même visage (published in French and Danish), "I only needed a very short glimpse to know that I had to throw myself on the ground and also that what had just happened in Paris was happening now in Copenhagen, all of us, in the middle of this chaotic room, would be killed immediately, exactly as the editors of Charlie a month earlier.